Coffee-93/Coffee-93/README.md

 💻 I'm a graduate student studying AI and Machine Learning.
 Currently interested in ML Deployment, Data Visualization and more.

 ⚕️ My background is in public health, medicine and sociology.
-Ask me about it!
+Ask me about it some time!

 <br>